saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 #### Role of Participant
 - Participants will attend monthly working group meetings for their respective working group
-- Participants will get to work on exciting salt projects be it enhancements or issues that impacts thousands of salt users
+- Participants will get to work on exciting Salt projects: enhancements or issues that impacts thousands of Salt users

 #### Participant Guidelines
 - No restriction on the number of working groups a participant can be part of
-- Once their term ends, a participant can move to different working group or continue in the same working group
+- Once their term ends, a participant can move to a different working group or continue in the same working group
 - No term limits on how many times a Salt community member can be a participant of a working group
 - Participants don’t have merge rights.
-But participants can get merge rights based on their captain’s recommendation
+However in rare circumstances, the captain can recommend that a participant be granted merge rights.

 ### Facilitator